 Share capital 31/12/2016

-Since its inception in 1975, Pernod Ricard has built up the most premium portfolio in the industry and become the world’s co-leader in the Wine & Spirits market through significant organic growth and numerous acquisitions, including Seagram in 2001, Allied Domecq in 2005 and Vin & Spirit in 2008.
-This portfolio includes in particular 14 strategic brands, 18 key local brands and 5 premium wine brands, produced and distributed by the group through its own worldwide distribution network.
+Since its inception in 1975, Pernod Ricard has built up the most premium portfolio in the industry and has become the world co-leader in the Wine & Spirits market through significant organic growth and numerous acquisitions, including Seagram in 2001, Allied Domecq in 2005 and Vin & Spirit in 2008.
+This portfolio includes in particular 13 strategic international brands, 15 strategic local brands and 4 premium wine brands, produced and distributed by the group through its own worldwide distribution network.

 The spirits market is supported by favourable long-term trends, in particular:

 - growing market share compared to beer and wine

 Pernod Ricard has a solid growth and profitability profile:

 - global co-leader with one of the industry’s most complete brand portfolios

 - systematic upmarket move thanks to its superior-quality and innovative products

 - numerous high-potential brands such as Jameson, Absolut and the Indian whiskies